An O(log n)-Approximation Algorithm for (p,q)-Flexible Graph Connectivity via Independent Rounding: Introduction

-In \cite{BCHI23}, Boyd et al. observed a useful connection between $\pqfgc$ and the capacitated version of the $\kecss$ problem, denoted $\capkecss$.
-In an instance of the $\capkecss$ problem, we have a graph $G = (V,E)$ with nonnegative edge-costs $\{c_e\}_e$, integer edge-capacities $\{u_e\}_e$, and a global edge-connectivity parameter $k \in \Z_{\geq 1}$.
-A feasible solution here is an edge-set $F \subseteq E$ such that for every $\emptyset\neq R \subsetneq V$ we have $u(\delta_F(R)) \geq k$, i.e., the global minimum cut in the capacitated graph $(V,F,\{u_e\}_{e \in F})$ is at least $k$.
+In \cite{BCHI24}, Boyd et al. observed a useful connection between $\pqfgc$ and the capacitated version of the $\kecss$ problem, denoted $\capkecss$.
+In an instance of the $\capkecss$ problem, we have a graph $G = (V,E)$ with nonnegative edge costs $\{c_e\}_{e \in E}$, integer edge capacities $\{u_e\}_{e \in E}$, and a global edge-connectivity parameter $k \in \Z_{\geq 1}$.
+A feasible solution here is an edge set $F \subseteq E$ such that for every $\emptyset \neq R \subsetneq V$ we have $u(\delta_F(R)) \geq k$, i.e., the global minimum cut in the capacitated graph $(V,F,\{u_e\}_{e \in F})$ is at least $k$.
 The algorithmic goal is then to find a feasible solution with the minimum cost.
-For the given instance of $\pqfgc$, one can construct an instance of the $\capkecss$ problem such that feasible solutions to the former problem remain feasible for the latter problem: we take $k = p(p+q)$, $u_e = p+q$ for safe edges, and $u_e = p$ for unsafe edges.
+For the given instance of $\pqfgc$, one can construct an instance of the $\capkecss$ problem such that feasible solutions for the former problem remain feasible for the latter problem: we take $k = p(p+q)$, $u_e = p+q$ for safe edges and $u_e = p$ for unsafe edges.
 Although the two problems are not equivalent in general, the covering constraints in the $\capkecss$ problem are valid for $\pqfgc$ and therefore the optimum value for this instance of $\capkecss$ is at most $\opt$.
-Furthermore, Boyd et al. observed that a feasible solution to this $\capkecss$ instance is not far from feasible to $\pqfgc$.
+Furthermore, Boyd et al. observed that a feasible solution for $\capkecss$ is not ``far'' from feasible for $\pqfgc$.
 In fact, they show that applying at most $q$ rounds of augmenting steps is sufficient to achieve $\pqfgc$ feasibility, where in each step a suitable instance of the hitting-set problem is solved to fix cuts that are still violated.
 Overall, this leads to an $O(q \log n)$-approximation guarantee.

 By the above discussion, a natural set of valid inequalities to include in an IP formulation for $\pqfgc$ is the following: